-The following FAQs are deemed reliable but not guaranteed; all answers are given to the best of our knowledge and updated as information is refined and as timely as possible.
+The following FAQs are deemed reliable but not guaranteed by Tahoe XC; all answers are given to the best of our knowledge and updated as information is refined and as timely as possible.

-Who operates Tahoe Cross Country (TXC) ski area?
+Who operates Tahoe Cross Country (Tahoe XC) Ski Area?

 What is Tahoe Cross Country Ski Education Association (TCCSEA)?

 In 1999, several residents, parents, business owners, coaches and athletes entered a Concession Agreement with the Tahoe City Public Utility District (TCPUD) to operate Tahoe Cross-Country Ski Area and founded the Tahoe Cross-Country Ski Education Association (TCCSEA) as a nonprofit 501(c)3 corporation.
 Our mission is to promote a healthy, outdoor-oriented lifestyle for children and adults through education, cross-country skiing, and other self-powered recreation.

 TCCSEA, a nonprofit 501(c)3 corporation, has lease agreements with Tahoe City Public Utility District (TCPUD) to operate Tahoe Cross-Country Ski Area, a 501(c)7 corporation, which is non-tax exempt.
 All tax-deductible donations should be paid to Tahoe Cross Country Ski Education Association (TCCSEA).

 In 2015, Mr. John Mozart donated the historical Schilling residence, originally built in 1936 on the estate known as Paradise Flat in Rubicon Bay, to the nonprofit 501(c)3 corporation Tahoe Cross-Country Ski Education Association (TCCSEA).
 The building was deconstructed, cataloged and is currently being stored.
 The intention is to reconstruct the Schilling residence as the new Tahoe XC Lodge.
 Read the full history of the Schilling residence and view photos.